danvick/flutter_boilerplate/README.md

     <img height=200 src="https://melmagazine.com/wp-content/uploads/2019/07/Screen-Shot-2019-07-31-at-5.47.12-PM.png">

+### Taking automated screenshots
+Included in this template, is the [screenshots command-line utility and package](https://pub.dev/packages/screenshots) for automatically capturing screenshot images of your app during integration testing to be uploaded to the different app stores for your app.
+The package plays nice with [fastlane](https://fastlane.tools) but can also be used indipendently.

+1. Follow the [instructions here](https://pub.dev/packages/screenshots#installation) to install the screenshots command-line utility on your computer.
+2. Go to `screenshots.yaml` file to configure how your app screenshots will be taken.
+The configuration options available include but are not limited to: which devices to user for Android and iOS, Device orientations, Locales etc. Find more config options [here](https://pub.dev/packages/screenshots#configuration).
+3. In your integration tests:
+    * Import screenshots functions:
+    ```dart
+    import 'package:screenshots/capture_screen.dart';
+    import 'package:screenshots/config.dart';
+    ```
+    * Get screenshots utility configuration: `final config = Config().config;`
+    * To take a screenshot at different stages of the integration tests, call the screeshot function passing in the driver, screenshots config and name of the screenshot. e.g.
+    ```dart
+    await screenshot(driver, config, 'home_screen');
+    ```
+4. In your terminal, execute the `screenshots` to get your screenshots.

 ## Packages used
 * [change_app_package_name](https://pub.dev/packages/change_app_package_name) - Change App Package Name with single command.
 It makes the process very easy and fast.